What is a Plant Maintenance System?

 Where to Implement OEE?

-To be of any use, good data must be used for OEE and it's component parts.
-Plant maintenance system data from the downtime data table is an integral part of the overall equipment effectiveness data collection process.
-Downtime data is entered manually or imported from the downtime data table into the overall equipment effectiveness analysis function.
+To be of any use, use good data for OEE and it's component parts.
+Plant maintenance system data from the down time data table is an integral part of the overall equipment effectiveness data collection process.
+Down time data is entered manually or imported from the down time data table into the overall equipment effectiveness analysis function.
 Obtaining the Quality parameter needed for OEE is fairly straight forward.
-That being said, care should be taken not to include re-worked product that was initially rejected.
+That being said, take care to not include re-worked product that was initially rejected.
 The Performance KPI requires an Ideal Run Rate and the Planned Production Time.
-Planned production time is the scheduled production run time less breaks of any type other than unplanned downtime.
+Planned production time is the scheduled production run time less breaks of any type other than unplanned down time.

 How Do We Rate with OEE?